bsu3338/barskinet/README.md

 - login pihole
 - exit
 - passwd -l pihole
-12. Switch to the pihole user `su pihole`
+12. Switch to the pihole user `su - pihole` the dash is important to set the XDG_RUNTIME_VARIABLE
+13.
-13. `containerd-rootless-setuptool.sh install`
+14. `containerd-rootless-setuptool.sh install`
-14.
+15.

 ## Setup Private Registry to Host Docker Containers